JOJ0/discodos/README.md

 ## Update database from Discogs

-You can update your DiscoBASE from your Discogs collection at any time using
+You can update your DiscoBASE from your Discogs collection at any time, if data is already existing, it will be updated.

-`./setup.py -i`
+`disco import`

 Due to the Discogs API being not the fastest, it quite takes some time though.
 There are other ways for adding single releases to Discogs AND to your DiscoBASE simultaneously.
 Check out the command below.
 First of all notice that we are in "mix mode" and use the -a option to add a release/track to a mix from there.
 Then, instead of searching for a text-term we hand over a Discogs release ID.
 DiscoDOS will look for this exact release ID and add it to your Discogs collection as well as to the local DiscoBASE.

 `disco mix fat_mix -a 123456`

+An alternative, if you are not about to add this new release to a mix and just want to add it to Discogs collection _and_ to the DiscoBASE (to have it available for future mixes) you can use the -a option whith the import subcommand:

+`disco import -a 123456`

-To add a release to your local database **only** (because it's been already added to your collection via the Discogs web interface) you just use the import command in the setup script with a release ID attached.
+To add a release to DiscoBASE **only** (because it's been already added to your collection via the Discogs web interface) you just use the import command in the setup script with a release ID attached.
+(Sidenote: Unfortunately this way it takes significantly longer because of drawbacks in how the API is accessible via the API):

-`./setup.py -i 123456`
+`disco import 123456`